fmidev/himan/doc/plugin-pop.md

 * ECMWF ENS probability of 6h precipition sum >= 0.1mm
 * FMI Multi-Model Ensemble PEPS probability of 1h precipition sum >= 0.2mm (1)

-Result data is averaged using a stencile sizes ranging from 25 to 81 grid points.
+Result data is averaged using a stencile with sizes ranging from 25 to 81 grid points.

 # Output parameters